 Her versatile talent and fortitude resonated early on with Herbie Hancock, in whom she found an invaluable source of insight and assurance.
 “He’s been a really big mentor and person in my life in the last year or so,” Kitchell says.
 She’s toured at length with the jazz legend as well as having worked with him on River: The Joni Letters, his 2008 Grammy-winning Album of the Year.

-Presently headlining her own tour, Kitchell discussed This Storm with music writer Donald Gibson, expounding on the craft and conviction with which she invested the work.
+Presently headlining her own tour, Kitchell discussed This Storm, expounding on the craft and conviction with which she invested the work.

 This being your second album, how do you measure your progress as a songwriter?